 Scale & Scalability: Other state markets have revealed that prices by weight may fall by as much as 300% in a three year period, so that apart from operational cost controls, volume will be increasingly important towards profitability in the maturing Cannabis market.
-HHG's greenhouse building supplier has indicated that its initial cultivation capacity of roughly ~23k sq. ft. could be ordered and built with just 6 months' lead time.
+HHG's greenhouse building includes some 14,000 sq. ft. of cultivation space, and an additional 14k sq. ft. of outdoor space, and room to spare to expand either of these areas.

-Research & Development: Like all RMD applicants, the company will serve an important purpose in providing the best and latest treatments to their patients apart from the general public consumers.
-HHG's officers were attendees at the annual CannMed conference held at Harvard Medical School, and the group has conducted outreach to engage Massachusetts communities on the many promising uses of Cannabis.
-Although HHG will apply for a number of Adult Use licenses primarily in Worcester and Boston, the group plans to continue focusing on the medical applications of Cannabis, believing growth in that market will continue to grow for decades to come.
+Research & Development: Like all RMD applicants, the company will serve an important purpose in providing the best and latest treatments to their patients - in addition to sustainable quality products for consumers.
+HHG's officers were attendees at the annual CannMed conference held at Harvard Medical School, and the group is engaged in building targeted operations for institutional caregivers permitted by Massachusetts regulations that it believes will enhance the medical market, and provide a useful tool for researchers in internal medicine.